rdeguzman/itrackmygps-android/README.md

 # Features

 - Logs gps of your Android Device
-- Saves gps coorindates to sqlite database on internal storage
+- Saves gps coordinates to sqlite database on internal storage
-- Sends gps coordinate to remote server
+- Sends gps coordinates to remote server

 # Prerequisites